palsreejib/ROS2-Vision/README.md

 # ROS2-Vision

-This ROS 2 (Humble) project accesses your computer's webcam and performs real-time object detection using **YOLOv8**.
-The detection results are streamed to your browser via a local web interface.
+This ROS 2 (Humble) project utilizes your computer's webcam to perform real-time object detection using **YOLOv8**.
+The detection results can be streamed to your browser via a local web interface or through rqt.

 ---

-## 📁 Project Structure
+## Project Structure

 Only the `src/` folder is included in this repository.
 It contains the necessary ROS 2 packages for: